MicrosoftDocs/sdk-api/sdk-api-src/content/ntquery/nf-ntquery-cirestrictiontofulltree.md

 ### -param pReserved

-TBD

-### -param LocaleID

-The locale identifier (LCID) used when converting properties.

-#### - pProperties

 A pointer to an array of properties that can be referred to by a friendly name in the <i>pwszColumns</i>, <i>pwszSortColumns</i>, and <i>pwszGroupings</i> parameters.
-Column names in the <b>wcsFriendlyName</b> member of each <a href="https://msdn.microsoft.com/library/ms690848(v=VS.85).aspx">CIPROPERTYDEF</a> structure must be specified in uppercase.
+Column names in the <b>wcsFriendlyName</b> member of each <a href="https://msdn.microsoft.com/36476b0d-7c8e-45db-b7eb-5ae710495e46">CIPROPERTYDEF</a> structure must be specified in uppercase.
 This parameter can be <b>NULL</b> if no properties are being defined and if <i>cProperties</i> is zero.
 Indexing Service's built-in properties do not need to be defined to be used.
 It is an error to define a property with the same friendly name as that of a built-in property.

+### -param LocaleID

+The locale identifier (LCID) used when converting properties.

 ## -returns